mixxorz/pycon-bdd/README.md

 ```

 I created branches for different levels of completion for the project.
 You can
-access these via the checkouting out these branches.
+access these by checking out these branches.
 For example,
 `$ git checkout step0` would bring you to the initial state, with nothing
 working but the assets.